 Automatic Transfer Service (ATS) accounts.

-Telephone electronic order or instruction accounts.
+Telephone electronic order, or instruction accounts.

 Negotiable Order of Withdrawal (NOW) accounts.

 Certain savings/deposit accounts.

 Time Deposits.
 “Time deposits” are defined as accounts where the member does not have the right to withdraw funds during the first six days from the date of the last deposit, unless the deposit is subject to an early withdrawal penalty.
 Time deposit accounts have the following characteristics: